Squashing and supersymmetry enhancement in three dimensions: Introduction and summary

 To understand the squashing independence, our main tools of analysis are the results of~\cite{Closset:2012ru,Closset:2013vra} and the relations between $4d$ indices and $3d$ partition functions.
 For the first kind of squashing independence, it is sufficient to consider the transversely holomorphic foliation (THF) that determines the partition functions of the supersymmetric theories.
 We show that this structure is the same for the round sphere and the $SU(2)\times U(1)$-deformed sphere of~\cite{Hama:2011ea}.
 The $4d$ index which gives the relevant partition function depends on a single fugacity.
 For the second kind of simplification, we show that there is enhanced supersymmetry at the special mass values.
-For $\mu= \pm\io {\bpb\over2}$ there are four extra supercharges, while for $\mu=\pm\io{\bmb\over2}$ there are two extra supercharges.
+For $\mu= +\io {\bpb\over2}$ there are four extra supercharges, while for $\mu=\pm\io{\bmb\over2}$ there are two extra supercharges.
 The enhanced supersymmetry is found by embedding the $3d$ $\NN=2$ supergravity in appropriate $3d$ extended supergravity.
 For $\mu=\pm\io{\bmb\over2}$, the THF associated with the extra supercharge coincides with the THF for the round sphere.
 From this one deduces that the partition function is independent of the squashing.
 Combining this with the equivalence of partition functions between ellipsoids and squashed spheres, one is led to the squashing independence in ~\cite{Chester:2020vyz}.
+On the other hand, the supersymmetry enhancement for the $\mu=\io\frac{b+b^{-1}}{2}$ point does not explain the squashing independence.
+However based on the triviality of the $\NN=4$ partition function at this point we suspect that the theory becomes topological.